beeb/beeb-li/src/lib/posts/calendar-component-svelte-tailwind.md

-we are localizing multiple dates (one for each day of the week) with the same formatting, we can optimize our code by first constructing a [`Intl.DateTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/format) object and re-use it to format multiple dates.
+we are localizing multiple dates (one for each day of the week) with the same formatting, we can optimize our code by first constructing a [`Intl.DateTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/format) object and re-using it to format multiple dates.
+This speeds up execution as the heavy data for the locale is only loaded once instead of once per call.

 ```javascript
 const dateTimeFormat = $derived(new Intl.DateTimeFormat(locale, { weekday: 'short' }))